 - Monetary gifts & monetary prizes (excluding certain Colorado Lottery prizes)

-- Taxable distributions from general and limited partnerships, closely-held corporations and limited liability companie
+- Taxable distributions from general and limited partnerships, closely-held corporations, and limited liability companies

 - Funds held in or payable from health, accident, disability, or casualty insurance to the extent that it replaces wages or provides income in lieu of wages, and tips

 Sometimes, getting the Judgment or Court Order is only half the battle.
-In cases where the debtor is hiding assets and/or refusing to pay, considering meeting with the experienced litigation team at Robinson & Henry to help you with collection.
-To schedule a legal strategy session, click here: (insert link).
+In cases where the debtor is hiding assets or refusing to pay, you may need the help of an experienced litigation attorney to help you collect your money.

-Attachment is a process that allows a creditor to access the debtor’s property and take it into legal custody so that the property can be used to satisfy the debt.
-Attachment is a time-sensitive process which is available from the time a claim is filed until the court’s judgment is entered.
-Like a writ of execution, attachment is a process that requires strict adherence to rules and procedures.
+The process of taking legal custody of a debtor’s property is called attachment.
+This allows a creditor to access the debtor’s property and take it into legal custody so that it can be used to satisfy the debt.
+Attachment is a time-sensitive process that is available from the time a claim is filed until the court’s judgment is entered.
+Filing an attachment involved adherence to rules and procedures.

-- Garnishment.
-A writ of garnishment is the most commonly used method of enforcing a final money judgment.
-The court issues a writ of garnishment stating the debt of the debtor to the creditor and commanding a the business that is holding the debtors money (for example a bank account or employer) to pay the creditor.
+A writ of garnishment is the most used method to enforce a final money judgment.
+The court issues a writ of garnishment that states how much the debtor owes the creditor, and it and demands that the debtor’s bank or employer pay the creditor.

-- Levy.
-A levy is the way a money judgment is imposed.
+A levy is a way a money judgment is imposed.
 A creditor may decide which property to levy upon to satisfy his debt, so long as the property is not exempt.